GracielaLopezRosson/nyc-trees/README.md

 -For sure I will keep latitude and longitude.
 And every time I have a reference to a place with a name and a code (in different columns), I will keep only the column with the code.
 It is easier to make mistakes written a name than typing a number.

 -decapitalize all the text

+After further study, I'll keep the columns related with the location.
+Normally with latitude and longitude I can derive all the other ones.
+The survey is about the trees so we must keep all the columns with relevant info abour the trees and their health...always avoiding duplicates or redundant information.
+The index of columns to be kept:
+- 0, 4, 5, 6, 7, 8, 9, 10, 16, 17, 18, 19, 20, 21, 22, 23, 24, 26, 29, 34, 38 and 39; Thus from 42 columns we keep only 22.

+After that decision, the cleaning steps are:
+- Drop the unwanted colums (20).
+- Check for duplicates.
+- Change date column from object to date.
+- Decapitalize all the strings
+- Change 'yes' and 'no' from multiple columns to boolean True/False.
+- Replace empty spaces par nan, for numerical columns, and None for object ones.
+- Check for remaining issues.
+- Print the final cleaned dataset to a csv file.
+-